awwad-hamza/Duckiebot-Ros2-Humble-Bridge-Setup/README.md

 ```
 ros2 run ros1_bridge dynamic_bridge --bridge-all-topics
 ```
-You should see:
+You should see (among other things):
 ```
 created 1to2 bridge for topic '/bridge_test'
 ```
 Leave this running.
 ## Test ROS1 → ROS2
-Open a new host terminal:
+Open a new host terminal (for ROS2):
 ```
 source /opt/ros/humble/setup.bash